Skip to main content

 Rehabilitation is a critical aspect in the life of mine.

-Mine rehabilitation is the design and construction of landforms as well as establishment for sustainable ecosystems or alternative vegetation, depending upon desired post-operation use [3].
+Mine rehabilitation involves designing and building landforms and establishing sustainable ecosystems or alternative vegetation, depending on the desired post-operation use.

-Before the commencement of any mining operation, companies work with government authorities to develop comprehensive rehabilitation plans.
-This plan will decide the post-mining use of the land and include goals to return the resulting landform to a safe and stable condition.
+Before commencing any mining operation, companies work with government authorities to develop comprehensive rehabilitation plans.
+These plans decide the land’s post-mining use and include goals to return the resulting landform to a safe and stable condition.

-The demand and push for sustainable mining practices has lead to an increased focus on mine remediation in recent years.
-According to world market research, environmental remediation is forecasted to increase at a CAGR (compound annual growth rate) of 7.5% is estimated to reach $152 billion by 2025 [4].
+The demand and push for sustainable mining practices has led to an increased focus on mine remediation in recent years.
+According to world market research, environmental remediation is forecasted to increase at a CAGR (compound annual growth rate) of 7.5%, estimated to reach $152 billion by 2025.

 Mine remediation projects may include the following: